Adarshsidnal/Kubernets-Docker-GuestApp/README.md

 The following commands are for the Linux Operating System

+# NOTE

+This is just the template u can edit the yaml files to include you images and Number of replicas

 # Objectives:
 1) to create a kubernetes cluster
 2) to deploy the web application